-I want to go to Geary Rehabilitation and Fitness Center, and my doctor referred me elsewhere, can I choose my own Physical Therapist?
+I want to go to Geary Rehabilitation and Fitness Center, but my doctor referred me elsewhere, can I choose my own Physical Therapist?

 Yes!
 You can choose your Physical Therapy provider even if you have a prescription for a different Physical Therapist.
 Bring your prescription with you to your first appointment and we will take care of the rest!

 What should I wear?